MadArtistPhoto/social-links-profile-main/README.md

 - This was a pretty simple design.
 Yet it was a good one to practice the basics.

 - This project shows a black hand for the pointer in the 'active' design image.
 That was a challenge to replicate.
+The code isn't pretty, but it works.
+Pretty sure there is a better way.

 - First time using .gitignore.
 I figure I don't need to push un-needed files (ie: style-guide, README-template, etc.) to GitHub.